pripakhotness81/notes/README.md

 # 2023-12-21
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex code may demonstrate your technical prowess, but simple, readable, and maintainable code demonstrates your understanding of the true essence of programming.
 Always strive to write code that is easy to read and understand, not just for others, but also for your future self."
 Remember, coding is not just about getting the job done, it's also about making it easy for others (and yourself) to work with your code in the future.

+# 2023-12-22
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex code may demonstrate your technical prowess, but simple and readable code demonstrates your understanding of the problem and respect for future maintainers.
+Always strive to write code that is easy to understand and modify, not just by you, but by others as well.
+Remember, code is read far more often than it is written."

+This reminder emphasizes the importance of writing clean, concise, and maintainable code in software development, which is a fundamental aspect of good programming practice.